amdegroot/pytorch-containers/README.md

 ## Intuitively Build Complex Architectures

 Now we will visit a more complex example that combines several of the above operations.
-The graph below is a random network that I created using the Torch [nngraph](https://github.com/torch/nngraph) package, and the Torch code definition using nngraph can be found [here](https://github.com/amdegroot/pytorch-containers/blob/master/complex_graph.lua) and a raw Torch implementation can be found [here](https://github.com/amdegroot/pytorch-containers/blob/master/complex_net.lua) for comparison to the PyTorch code that follows.
+The graph below is a random network that I created using the Torch [nngraph](https://github.com/torch/nngraph) package.
+The Torch model definition using nngraph can be found [here](https://github.com/amdegroot/pytorch-containers/blob/master/complex_graph.lua) and a raw Torch implementation can be found [here](https://github.com/amdegroot/pytorch-containers/blob/master/complex_net.lua) for comparison to the PyTorch code that follows.

 <img src= "https://github.com/amdegroot/pytorch-containers/blob/master/doc/complex_example.png" width="600px"/>